Blog

 Evaporator Coil

 This is the internal portion of a split-system air conditioner.
 It’s usually housed in a metal enclosure on the side or top of the furnace.
-Refrigerant flows through the coil, which resembles a car’s radiator, and absorbs heat from the indoor air passing over it.
+The refrigerant flows through the coil, which resembles a car’s radiator and absorbs heat from the indoor air passing over it.
 With the heat removed, cool air is left to circulate back into the living space.

 Condensing Unit